zondiMaqina/landing-page/README.md

 ### Useful resources

 > [!NOTE]
-> Because i could not find the social media icons to add for footer, i looked up some icons i could replace hem with.
+> Because i could not find the social media icons to add for footer, i looked up some icons i could replacethem with in png format

 [Favicon](https://www.flaticon.com) => This is where i found the icons for the social media links the credit goes to the author